oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/monitoring-kubernetes/MonitoringWithPrometheusLab.md

 ![The initial service discovery screen](images/prometheus-service-discovery-initial.png)

-- Click on the "Show More" button next to the Kubernetes-pods line (this is the 2nd reference to kubernetes pods, the 1st is just a link that takes you to the 2nd one it it's not on the screen)
+- Click on the "Show More" button next to the Kubernetes-pods line (this is the 2nd reference to Kubernetes pods, the 1st is just a link that takes you to the 2nd one it it's not on the screen)

 You will be presented with a list of all of the pods in the system and the information that Prometheus has gathered about them (it does this by making api calls to the api server in the same way kubectl does)